WangWenhao0716/ID2/README.md

 ## Contact

-If you have any questions or want to use this project commerically, feel free to contact [Wenhao Wang](https://wangwenhao0716.github.io/) (wangwenhao0716@gmail.com).
+If you have any questions or would like to use this project commercially, please feel free to contact [Wenhao Wang](https://wangwenhao0716.github.io/) (wangwenhao0716@gmail.com).